nazgul17/JCloisterZone/notable-TODO.md

 * do not challenge yaga hut with shrine - separate feature for yaga's hut? probably not
 * + yaga scoring

-* add debug optiom to limit tile pack size
+* add debug options to limit tile pack size

 * add function for applying reducer on state (reverse apply)
 * rename updateXYZ to mapXYX, add it for everything and move it from mixins to state

 * test if works if barn are contain multiple spots

-* implement zoom by single affine transrom on grid layer
+* implement zoom by single affine transrom on grid layer? no problems with area checking

 * remove Tile, remove Board (in favor of BoardMixin)
+* remove feature/meeple methods with state arg, eg isOccupied(state), put them rather on state

 * Tower, place tile, use same circular ares as for selecting follower